victorjoh/twinpin/README.md

 `stack test` to run the tests

 ## Suggested development environment
-To develop twinpin I use Visual Studio Code with the following extensions:
+To develop twinpin, I use Visual Studio Code with the following extensions:
 * Haskell Language Server (alanz.vscode-hie-server)
 * Rewrap (stkb.rewrap)